bluemoo/ingresstools/README.md

 To find these values, log into the intel map, and observe the cookies sent with a rpcservice request.
 Copy the value of the ACSID cookie to SESSION_ID, and the value of the csrftoken cookie to CSRF_TOKEN.

+You will also need to create an empty file named 'actions.state' in the directory in which you are running the action logger.

 ## Run the action logger

 Once you've configured everything, actually running the logger is simple.
 Navigate to the src directory and run: